-Students in History 204 should create a short entry in their research journal (about 600-800 words, or 3-4 pages) that describes how they conducted research for academic or personal documents from within the College Archives for selected members of their assigned class.
+Students in History 204 should create a short entry in their research journal (about 600-800 words, or 3-4 pages) that describes how they conducted research for academic and personal documents from within the College Archives that might be relevant to their assigned class.
 The entry must include an image and student-written transcription of at least one archival document.

 - COLLECTIONS SEARCH.
 Students should take care to describe their overall efforts at searching various collections at the Dickinson College Archives & Special Collections.
 They should provide a brief description of the tools which they found most helpful –such as finding aides or online lists.
 This part of the entry does not have to be comprehensive, but it should provide a good general idea of the scope and breadth of the student’s archival research effort.

 - DOCUMENT IDENTIFICATION.
 Most important, students should attempt to identify at least one teachable nineteenth-century document from the College Archives.
 They should describe it carefully, provide a photographic image of the document within their post (from a phone camera or other source), and also a full or partial transcription written by themselves.
 See transcription guidelines at tip from the National Archives.
-Students should also provide a citation of the document in the style recommended by the Archives guidelines to enable future researchers to duplicate their work.
+Students should also provide a citation of the document in the style recommended by the College Archives guidelines to enable future researchers to duplicate their work.

 - ADDITIONAL WORK.
 If time allows, students might also choose to take their archival pursuits beyond Dickinson College walls and seek out relevant materials in other archives in Carlisle or beyond.
 Such efforts, when well done, will be eligible for up to 5 points of extra credit.